How To Reduce And Manage Stress Naturally

 What is stress?

 Stress is an individual's physical and psychological reaction to environmental demands or pressures.
 Stress is a physical and psychological reaction that people experience as they experience changes in life.
-Anxiety is a normal sense.
-But, long-term stress may lead to or worsen a range of health problems such as digestive disorders, headaches, sleep disorders, and other ailments.
+Though some anxiety is normal, long-term stress may lead to or worsen a range of health problems such as digestive disorders, headaches, sleep disorders, and other ailments.
 Anxiety may worsen asthma and has been associated with depression, anxiety, and other psychological disorders.

 Some people today use relaxation techniques (also referred to as relaxation response techniques) to release tension and to counteract the ill effects of stress.
 Relaxation techniques frequently combine breathing and concentrated attention on pleasing ideas and images to calm the brain and the body.
 A few examples of relaxation response techniques are autogenic training, biofeedback, deep breathing, guided imagery, progressive relaxation, and self-hypnosis.
 Head and body clinics, such as yoga and meditation, are also sometimes considered relaxation methods.